ArthurZey/arthurzey.github.io/_posts/2022-01-01-2021-retrospective.md

 While I still haven't yet written up a proper post dedicated to this issue, I'm so relieved to be done with my horrific [Aetna auditing/reconciliation project](/blog/2021-01-01/2020-retrospective/#ongoing-misprocessing-of-health-care-claims-by-aetna), which involved having to ask them to reissue about $15,000 of reimbursement checks and accounting for every penny.
 Everything is now deposited and done with.

 I'll never use Aetna again if I have a (reasonable) choice.

+## Health Issues

+But wait; there's more!
+On the "physical health" front (as though that's cleanly separable from other aspects of health), I discovered in the course of regular screenings/labwork that I've got [hyperthyroidism](/blog/2021-11-30/hyperthyroidism/).
+Terrific.
+Maybe that "explains" the chronic fatigue.
+Now I'm trying to figure out how to deal with it in a way that doesn't just jump to pharmacological intervention as the first step, particularly because I think that would reflect a false understanding of [medical causation](/medical-causation/).
+But I do hope that understanding my experience as reflecting hyperthyroidism might help me to address my wellbeing more effectively.
+I hope to resolve this relatively quickly in early 2022, particularly as the latest labwork shows a trend in the correct direction for various hormone levels.

 ## State Farm Liability Resolution